jameschapman19/proxtorch/joss/paper.md

 In recent years, the advancements in gradient-based optimization, driven primarily by the surge in deep learning, have been remarkable.
 Despite these significant strides, there remains an undeniable value in regularized approaches offered by proximal gradient descent, particularly for tackling non-smooth problems.

-Regrettably, the landscape of constrained and regularized optimization has been somewhat fragmented, with many proximal operator tools, like PyProximal [@pyproximal], being limited to numpy-based environments.
+Regrettably, the landscape of constrained and regularized optimization has been somewhat fragmented, with many proximal operator software tools designed to solve specific problems [@Moolekamp_Block-simultaneous_direction_method_2018][@ParsimonY], while the more modular PyProximal [@pyproximal] is limited to numpy-based environments.
 On the other hand, PyTorch [@paszke2019pytorch], a prominent deep learning framework known for its dynamic computation graph and GPU support, lacked a native integration with proximal operators.